-Translation for Journalism: Linguistic mediation in the world of journalism.
-Journalistic typology; journalistic writing and language in different languages and idioms.
-Multilingual editing.
-Audiovisual journalism.
-Translation and Advertising: Written and oral advertising language.
-Translation and local adaptation of advertising messages.
-Audiovisual translation: Introduction to the translation of cinema and television scripts.
+Linguistic and cultural mediation through media, Journalistic writing language and its translation, Multilingual editing, Audio-visual journalism, Translation & Advertising (Written, oral advertising language & localisation of advertising messages), Audio-visual translation: Introduction to the translation of cinema and television scripts.
 Comparison between translations in traditional formats and their adaptations to the screen (orality, multimodality) Bases of dubbing and subtitling.

-Module 4 Translation Problem
+Translation Problem